JPP/JSP Students Click Here to Login

 Continuing Education Credit

 The C. G. Jung Institute of Chicago is approved by the American Psychological Association to sponsor continuing education credits for psychologists.
 The C.G.
 Jung Institute of Chicago maintains responsibility for this program and its content.
 The Institute is approved by the Illinois Department of Financial and Professional Regulation to provide continuing education credit to social workers, professional counselors and marriage and family therapists.
-There is a $15 processing fee for each quarter for which CE credit is requested.
+There is a $15 processing fee for each trimester for which CE credit is requested.

 C.G.
 Jung Institute of Chicago